Welcome to Gonzaga Law School!

 A club fair will be held early in the Fall Term.

 Gonzaga Law provides on campus student lockers on the 1st floor of the law school.
-Lockers are handled by the Student Bar Association Secretary.
+Visit the SBA CASHnet store to rent a locker.